-The availability of federal financial aid can be a major consideration in planning your educational future, so it is important that you clearly understand how to seek financial aid and your responsibilities during the process.
+The availability of federal student financial aid can be a major consideration in planning your educational future, so it is important that you clearly understand how to apply for federal financial aid and your responsibilities during the process.

-All student financial aid is processed by the University of Louisville’s central Student Financial Aid Office.
-For more detailed information on financial aid processing, packaging and disbursement, please contact the Student Financial Aid Office at (502) 852-5511 or email@example.com.
+All financial aid is processed by the University of Louisville’s central Student Financial Aid Office.
+For more detailed information on financial aid processing, packaging and disbursement, please contact the Student Financial Aid Office at (502) 852-5511 or firstname.lastname@example.org.

 Completing the FAFSA

 The Free Application for Federal Student Aid (FAFSA) is an application you must complete annually in order to qualify for financial education assistance from the government and deferred repayment of such assistance while you remain enrolled.
 The FAFSA opens on October 1 each year and may be filed using income and tax data from either the year in which the application opens or the previous year.

 First-time FAFSA applicants should follow the steps below to get started.
 For more detailed information, please review the University’s Financial Aid: Start-to-Finish online guide.